sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Other important thing to note is that, Wavelength when passed through in-built attribute, should be passed as a astropy quantity.
 Specifying spectral units in arguments is necessary or an error will be raised.
-To know more check `astropy.units`.
+For more information on units, see `astropy.units`.
 But, when the same is passed through PrimeKey attribute, it should be passed as a string.
 All other PrimeKey values passed through PrimeKey attribute, must be passed as a string.